-- PIs for accepted observing proposals receive e-mails soon after the processing of the first observation has finished, which will describe in detail how to get access to the NRT data. - In the case the data are from a proposal where the PI(s) come(s) from a country other than the Russian Federation, the ISDC will maintain a publicly available list with links to the NRT data, together with the appropriate information on accepted data rights to targets (or science).
+- PIs for accepted observing proposals receive e-mails before the first observation is performed, which will describe in detail how to get access to the NRT data. - In the case the data are from a proposal where the PI(s) come(s) from a country other than the Russian Federation, the ISDC maintains a publicly available list with links to the NRT data, together with the appropriate information on accepted data rights to targets (or science).